foysal619/Mobile-App-Automation-Calculator-Appium/README.md

 # Mobile-App-Automation-Calculator-Appium
-In this repository I have automated the Google LLC Calculator App and finally generated a allure report for the test results using Appium, Java, Selenium, TestNG and Allure Report.
+In this repository, I have automated the Google LLC Calculator App and finally generated an allure report for the test results using Appium, Java, Selenium, TestNG, and Allure Report.

-## Scenario
+## Assigned Work Scenario
-Automate calculator app and do following tests:
+Automate the calculator app and do the following tests:
-1. Summation (321+123=198)
+1. Summation (321+123=444)
 2. Subtraction (512-314=198)
 3. Multiplication (715*65=46475)
 4. Division (1560/30=52)